 1. What is a Contract?

-A contract is a legally binding agreement that is enforceable in the court of law.
-Contracts may be written or oral, but many important contracts are often written and signed by both parties.
-Contracts are the foundation of the business world and may be simple or extremely complex.
+An agreement that has the force of law or is legally binding is called a contract.
+Contracts might be written or oral, however numerous significant agreements are often written and signed by the two parties.
+Agreements are the establishment of the business world and might be straightforward or very perplexing.

 2. What is an Agreement?

-An agreement is a simple understanding or arrangement between two or more legally competent parties which are not legally binding.
+An arrangement between two or more competent parties or a simple understanding, which is not legally binding is called an agreement.

 3. Difference between Agreement and Contract?